 Vary by Default on Images Specifies the header field on which Content Gateway varies for images.
 Vary by Default on Other Document Types Specifies the header field on which Content Gateway varies for anything other than text and images.
 Dynamic Caching: Caching Documents with Dynamic URLs When this option is enabled, Content Gateway attempts to cache dynamic content.
 Content is considered dynamic if it contains a question mark (?), a semicolon (;), cgi, or if it ends in .asp.
 Caution: It is recommended that you configure Content Gateway to cache dynamic content for specialized proxy situations only.
 Dynamic Caching: Caching Response to Cookies Specifies how responses to requests that contain cookies are cached: Select Cache All but Text to cache cookies that contain any type of content except text.
 This is the default.
 Select Cache Only Image Types to cache cookies that contain images only.
 Select Cache Any Content-Type to cache cookies that contain any type of content.
 Select No Cache on Cookies to not cache cookies at all.
 Caching Policy/Forcing Document Caching Displays a table listing the rules in the cache.config file that specify how a particular group of URLs should be cached.
 This file also lets you force caching of certain URLs for a specific amount of time.
 Refresh Updates the table to display the most up-to-date rules in the cache.config file.
 Click Refresh after you have added or modified rules with the configuration file editor.
-Edit File Opens the configuration file editor so that you can edit and add rules to the cache.config file. cache.config Configuration File Editor Rule display box Lists the cache.config file rules.
+Edit File Opens the configuration file editor so that you can edit and add rules to the cache.config file. and add rules to the cache.coming me. cache.config Configuration File Editor Rule display box Rule display box Add cache.config Configuration File Editor Lists the cache.config file rules.
 Select a rule to edit it.
-The buttons on the left of the box allow you to delete or move the selected rule up or down in the list.
-Add Adds a new rule to the rule display box at the top of the configuration file editor page.
-Set Updates the rule display box at the top of the configuration file editor page.
+The buttons on the left of the box allow you to delete